RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ## 4.3.
 Calibrating scales

+These instructions are for all arms, PSMs, MTMs and ECM.
 For the calibration, one needs to start the `dvrk_console_json` application for the arm to be calibrated.
 Since we also need the low level data (potentiometer values), we have to provide the `-i` option.
 For example, to calibrate a PSM2, command line options for `dvrk_console_json` should look like:
 ```sh
 # In directory ~/catkin_ws/src/cisst-saw/sawIntuitiveResearchKit/share
 # <my-config-dir> is the directory with your sawRobotIO1394-PSM2-00000.xml configuration files